uboslinux/ubos-docs/sphinx/developers/logging.rst

 Logging
 =======

 Things may go wrong.
 It's computers, after all.
 If a log exists, developers and/or users have a chance of figuring out what happened, and fix whatever the problem was.
 Without such logs, life can be very frustrating.
 So, let's log!

-Analyzing what happened is easier if all code on a host uses single logging facility.
+Analyzing what happened on a user's device is easier if all code on that device uses single logging facility.
 If a problem occurs due to an unexpected interaction between two different components, for example, a single log has all events in chronological sequence and debugging is much easier.

 UBOS uses the logging facilities provided by ``systemd``.
 All packages, apps and accessories are encouraged to use them.